Syncing Shopify orders to a single (or separate) QuickBooks customer

 1. Choose “Individual” if orders should sync to a matching QuickBooks customer by name or email.

-2. Or, choose one of the specific QuickBooks customers in the list to sync all orders from this segment into a single QuickBooks customer.
+2. Or, choose one of the specific QuickBooks customers in the list to sync all orders from a specific Segment into a single QuickBooks customer.

 Example

-In the below example, orders from customers in the “Wholesale” Segment are syncing to their own individual customers in QuickBooks (based on a matching email or name); while orders from customers in the “VIP” and default “Customer” Segment are syncing to a single Shopify customer named “Shopify Retail Orders”.
+In the below example, orders from customers in the “Wholesale” Segment are syncing to their own individual customers in QuickBooks (based on a matching email or name); while orders from customers in the “Customer” Segment, and any Other orders that don't fall into a customer segment above are syncing to a single Shopify customer named “Shopify Customer”.